dedfaf/Code2Ghost/README.md

 The update Process:
 1. run `Code2Ghost: Get Post in new tab` to get the post you want to update.

     This will gets you new editor tab with front matter (contains post `id` & `updated_at`), which is needed for the update process.
-2. run `Code2Ghost: Update Post Using Current Editor's file`.
+2. run `Code2Ghost: Update Post Using Current Editor's file` and wait, you will get a link to the post if the post is updated successful.

-Continuous update in same editor tab is cuurently not allowed because `updated_at` must be updated since each update.
+Continuous update in the same editor tab is cuurently not allowed because `updated_at` must be updated since each update.

 > TODO: when post is successfully updated, update the current editor's front matter with the new `updated_at` value.